undecaf/storage-composer/README.md

 - [Pressing Ctrl-C at an input prompt leaves my Ubuntu terminal in a mess](#pressing-ctrl-c-at-an-input-prompt-leaves-my-ubuntu-terminal-in-a-mess)

 #### Which Ubuntu hosts are supported?
-Xenial or later is strongly recommended as the host system.
+Bionic or later is strongly recommended as the host system.
 Some packages may behave differently or may not work properly at all in earlier versions.

 #### What about Debian hosts and targets?